Herb Kawainui Kāne: Artwork

 Daniel Inouye, United States Senator from Hawaiʻi, stated that Kāne's artwork "captured both ancient and modern-day Hawaiʻi and helped preserve Hawaiʻi's unique culture for future generations."
-Kāne's work was shown in large art galleries like the Bishop Museum, the largest museum in the state and the premier natural and cultural history institution in the Pacific, Hawaiʻi Volcanoes National Park, Puʻukoholā Heiau National Historic Site, and in the Hawaiʻi State Capitol.
-His paintings of Polynesian sailing have been widely reproduced, appearing as illustrations in books and articles.
-Among the first of these was a series of seven paintings commissioned by National Geographic Magazine and published in the December 1974 issue.
+Kāne's work was shown at the Bishop Museum, Hawaiʻi Volcanoes National Park, Puʻukoholā Heiau National Historic Site, and the Hawaiʻi State Capitol.
+His paintings of Polynesian navigation have been widely reproduced, appearing as illustrations in books and articles.
+Among the first of these was a series of seven paintings commissioned by National Geographic and published in the December 1974 issue.

-Kāne's art is characterized by realistic and precise draftsmanship when depicting historical scenes, such as his series of voyaging canoe paintings and many other paintings of battles, everyday domestic life, and ceremonial occasions, which are extensively researched.
-When Kāne turned his imagination to old Hawaiian legends, alongside the Hawaiian culture's spirituality and mythology, his work became more expressionistic, with bold brushwork and vivid colors.
-Kāne's expressionistic style is seen in his painting Pele, Goddess of the Volcano.
-Standing on display at the Jaggar Museum at Kīlauea, it depicts the supernatural figure with fire in her eyes and flowing lava as her hair.
+Kāne's art depicts historical scenes including voyaging canoes, battles, everyday domestic life, and ceremonial occasions.
+Kāne also sometimes portrayed Hawaiian legends, spirituality, and mythology, as seen for example in his painting Pele, Goddess of the Volcano.
+Standing on display at the Jaggar Museum at Kīlauea, it depicts Pele with fire in her eyes and flowing lava as her hair.
+Kāne's art was often heavily researched to ensure historical accuracy.

-Kāne's art was often heavily researched to ensure historical accuracy, including details such as weather and cloud coverage.
-He consulted with contacts in Washington, DC, and around the globe to achieve accuracy in his research.
-Kāne also uncovered ship plans in the Maritime Museum in London, which he used for some of his paintings.
-He designed tapestries that reflected the beauty of his paintings.